 A Special Note Regarding K-1 Visas in Thailand

-Each Embassy has wide authority to interpret the income requirements for sponsorship and gauge each prospective US Citizen Sponsor’s ability to support his Thai loved one.
-The above analysis applies to the I-864 Affidavit of Support, but the analysis holds true for the I-134 Affidavit of Support because that affidavit is less stringent in application.
+Each Embassy has wide authority to interpret the income requirements.
+This for sponsorship and gauge each prospective US Citizen Sponsor’s ability to support his Thai loved one.
+The above analysis applies to the I-864 Affidavit of Support.
+Having said that, but the analysis holds true for the I-134 Affidavit of Support.
+This because that affidavit is less stringent in application.
 As a rule of thumb, go by the above analysis rather than trying to figure out the specifics of the I-134.
-Where a US Citizen is close to the borderline with the affidavit of support particularly where he is using assets to show an ability to support a Thai fiancé/fiancée or spouse it would be wise to seek competent legal advice on the affidavit of support for a Thai fiancee.
+Where a US Citizen is close to the borderline with the affidavit of support.
+Particularly where he is using assets to show an ability to support a Thai fiancé or spouse.
+It would be wise to seek competent legal advice on the affidavit of support for a Thai fiancee.